Fern-Labs-Open-Source/todo-list-app/development.md

    - Automate version bumping with CI

 2. **Release Cadence**:
-   - Regular releases every 2 weeks
+   - Regular releases when features are complete and tested
    - Critical bug fixes as needed

 3. **Change Documentation**: